 Often the best way to measure staff happiness however is to simply talk it over with them directly.
 So why is job satisfaction so important?
 What kinds of questions should you be asking your employees to ascertain their happiness – and to find out how you might create a better working environment for them?
 Equally important, how can you ensure that the necessary steps are taken to turn this discussion into action?

-Matt Weston, Director, Robert Half UK shared the answers to these questions in an interview with SharedRadio.
+Matt Weston, Managing Director, Robert Half UK shared the answers to these questions in an interview with SharedRadio.
 Listen to a recording of the interview below

 Why job satisfaction matters